-For a small part of the south-west corner, Part Two of the Justification test has been satisfied.
+For the south-west corner, Part Two of the Justification test has been satisfied (see Appendix B).
 A proposal for land behind Ceannt Station, Augustine Hill, has been approved by the Council with modifications and is currently under appeal to An Bord Pleanála.
-Flood mitigation measures were incorporated in the site specific flood risk assessment of the current development proposals and include provision of surface water management (SUDS) systems and appropriately setting finished floor levels.
-A similar form of mitigation should be applied to future development here, in the event the current development proposals are not granted.
+Flood mitigation measures were incorporated in the site specific flood risk assessment of current development proposals.